osamuyiohenhen/Twitch-Chat-Analysis/README.md

 ---

 ## 📖 About The Project
-This is a real-time NLP engine designed to read and analyze Twitch chat.
-Unlike standard sentiment analysis tools that are trained on Twitter or movie reviews, this project focuses on understanding **Twitch-specific context**.

-Standard models often misinterpret gaming slang (e.g., classifying "He is cracked" as *Negative* because of the word "cracked").
-This engine solves that by using **Domain Adaptation**—teaching the model the vocabulary of Twitch before asking it to judge sentiment.
+This project extends a standard sentiment analysis tool into a real-time analytics engine capable of handling the chaotic environment of Twitch.tv chat.

+It started with a simple goal: **"Can I determine the overall sentiment of a live broadcast?"**
+However, standard tools failed in two key areas: they were too slow for live chat, and they didn't understand gaming slang.
+I engineered this pipeline to combat those specific constraints while constantly innovating to deliver accurate, real-time sentiment tracking.

+---

-## ⚙️ How It Works (System Design)
+## ⚙️ System Architecture

-I built this pipeline to solve two main problems: **Latency** and **Slang Comprehension**.
+I designed this pipeline to handle the specific constraints of live streaming data: **high velocity** (bursts of 50+ msgs/s) and **noisy syntax**.

 ### 1. Asynchronous Data Ingestion
-Twitch chat is "bursty."
-A hype moment can generate 50+ messages per second.
+* **The Challenge:** Twitch chat is "bursty."
+A hype moment can spike traffic from 5 to 100 messages/second instantly, causing standard scrapers to freeze or drop packets.
-* **The Solution:** The scraper uses `asyncio` and `twitchAPI` to handle the WebSocket connection.
+* **The Solution:** The asynchronous pipeline uses `asyncio` and `twitchAPI` to handle the WebSocket connection.
 This decouples the data fetching from the processing, ensuring the bot never "freezes" even when chat moves too fast to read.

 ### 2. Custom Language Modeling (MLM)
-I moved away from generic models like GPT-4 or stock RoBERTa for a custom approach:
-* **The Architecture:** I use a **RoBERTa** (Encoder) model running locally.
+* **The Challenge:** Standard pre-trained models (like `twitter-roberta`) misinterpret gaming slang.
+For example, they classify "He is cracked" as *Negative* (Broken) instead of *Positive* (Skilled).
-* **The Training:** I implemented a **Masked Language Modeling (MLM)** stage.
-By training the model on ~50k unlabeled Twitch messages, it learns to predict slang words (e.g., "That play was `<mask>`" -> "Poggers").
+* **The Solution:** I implemented a **Self-Supervised Domain Adaptation** stage.
+By pre-training the model on ~300k unlabeled Twitch messages using **Masked Language Modeling (MLM)**, the model learned the vocabulary of Twitch (e.g., "poggers", "cap", "throw") before being fine-tuned for sentiment.
-* **The Result:** The model learns that "cracked," "goated," and "insane" are positive contextually, significantly reducing confusion compared to off-the-shelf models.
+* **The Result:** Achieved a **~75% reduction in model perplexity** (so far) compared to the baseline, enabling the model to correctly contextualize slang where standard models fail.

 ### 3. Local Hardware Acceleration
-* **Why Local?** Cloud APIs are slow and expensive.
-This runs entirely on-premise.
+* **The Challenge:** Cloud APIs introduce ~500ms network latency (way too slow for an active live chat) and cost money per query.
-* **Performance:** Optimized for NVIDIA GPUs using PyTorch/CUDA.
-It currently achieves **<50ms inference latency** per message on consumer hardware (RTX 4050).
+* **The Solution:** I optimized the inference speed for local NVIDIA GPUs using PyTorch/CUDA and FP16 Mixed Precision.
+It achieves **<60ms latency** per message on consumer hardware (RTX 4050), allowing for true real-time analysis.

+---

+## Challenges & Trade-offs

 ### Constraint: Data Scarcity
-Hand-labeling 100,000 messages for sentiment is impossible for a solo engineer.
+As nice as it would be to use only data annotation for it to understand the environment, label 100k+ messages is nigh-impossible for a solo engineer.
 * **Solution:** **Domain Adaptation**.
-By pre-training on *unlabeled* data first, I reduced the model's **Perplexity** from ~134 to ~9.
-The model learned the "language" of Twitch unsupervised, meaning I only need to hand-label a tiny fraction (2k messages) for the final fine-tuning stage.
+By pre-training on *unlabeled* data first, I reduced the model's confusion significantly on raw messages.
+By allowing it to familiarize itself with the Twitch language and phrases, this allows the model to require significantly fewer labeled samples to learn the final classification task.

 ---